 For a comparison of O-1A and H-1B across cap, lottery, evidentiary requirements, and stamping implications, see the O-1 vs H-1B guide.
 For H-1B holders who have received notice of layoff and need to evaluate status options quickly, see the H-1B layoffs and green card pipeline guide.
 For a full menu of cap-free alternatives, see the alternatives to H-1B visa guide.

-Beyond Border is an immigration firm focused on employment-based cap-free high-skilled visa and green card pathways including O-1A, L-1, EB-1A, and EB-2 NIW.
-For H-1B holders who want to eliminate the lottery, the annual cap, prevailing wage compliance overhead, and overseas stamping dependency, the firm evaluates whether their profile supports a transition to one of these pathways.
+Beyond Border is technology-enabled immigration firm focused on employment-based cap-free high-skilled visa and green card pathways including O-1A, L-1, EB-1A, and EB-2 NIW.
+For H-1B holders who want to eliminate the lottery, the annual cap, prevailing wage compliance overhead, and overseas stamping dependency, the firm evaluates whether your profile supports a transition to one of these pathways.

 Clients include professionals from Google, Salesforce, JP Morgan, Chime, Visa, and Mastercard.
 A money-back guarantee applies if the petition is unsuccessful.